p-8s/Airbnb-Analytics/README.md

-# Business Analytics - the Case Study of Airbnb
+# Business Analytics - A Case Study on Airbnb

 This repository contains our data analytics project on Airbnb listings.